0xk1/simple_shell/README.md

 Once the shell program is running, you can enter commands and interact with the shell.
 The shell will execute the commands and provide the output accordingly.
 You can use built-in commands like env, exit, setenv, unset, and cd as well.

 ## License
+The content in this repository is licensed under the MIT License.
+Make sure to review and comply with the license when using or modifying the materials in this repository.

+If you have any questions or need further assistance, feel free to contact us or create an issue in the repository.